metabase/metabase/docs/questions/sharing/visualizations/sankey.md

 ![Left-aligned sankey chart](../../images/sankey-left-aligned.png)

-## Data shape
+## Sankey data shape

-To create a Sankey chart, you'll need three columns in your results:
+To create a Sankey chart, you'll need at least three columns in your results:

-- **Source**: specifies a node in the sankey flow.
+- **Source column**: specifies a node in the sankey flow.
-- **Target**: column that specifies a receiving node.
+- **Target column**: specifies a receiving node.
-- **Count**: value that determines the thickness of the edge from a source to a target.
+- **Count column**: value that determines the thickness of the target node.

 Here's the data shape used to create the chart above.